googleapis/java-docfx-doclet/README.md

 The original github repository for the doclet can be found at [github.com/docascode/docfx-doclet](https://github.com/docascode/docfx-doclet).

 This doclet is forked from release [143274](https://github.com/docascode/docfx-doclet/releases/tag/143274) from June 2020 as it is still compatible with DocFX V2.
+This doclet has since been refactored and various features and fixes have been included.

 \
 This is not an officially supported Google product.